tc-functors/docs/src/content/docs/getting-started/installation.md

 sudo mv target/release/tc /usr/local/bin/tc
 ```

 tc is primarily a CLI app.
-It has an built-in [HTMX-based Inspector UI](/extras/inspector/), a local emulator and a Lisp interpreter.

 The CLI app provides a core set of commands to manage the lifecycle of sandboxed topologies.